 Image Credit: Peter Palmer

 Using a compressor will help fix mistakes in your mix.
-Learn more with our top 6 tips for using compression as a producer.
+Learn how to use compressors with our top 6 tips for producers.

 Compressors are used for many different purposes by music producers, beginner and professional.
 Curious to learn more?
 We’ve highlighted six of the most common ways to use compression below.

 An erratic sound performance will have unwanted dynamic variation, and loud peaks will stick out – some recorded passages are too loud, others are too quiet.
-As you produce you can fix this during either the mixing or tracking (recording) stage.
+As you produce you can fix this during either the mixing or recording stage.

 Compressors sharpen the details of the track, and give it more energy, by boosting individual instruments and sounds.
 You can create dynamics using a compressor, and tracks will cut better through the mix.